-On November 5th, the respondent paid a smuggler 600 euros to bring him from Istanbul to Greece.
-In addition to him, the group included a couple from Iraq and five men from Syria and Morocco; the age range of the group was between 24 and 34 years old.
+On November 5th, the respondent attempted to cross the border with a transit group including a couple from Iraq and five men from Syria and Morocco; the age range of the group was between 24 and 34 years old.
 They drove around four hours until they arrived at the Evros/Meriç River at around 1 pm.
-After around an hour, they paddled across the river in a plastic boat that the smuggler had brought.
-He accompanied the group to the other side and then returned to Turkey.
+After around an hour, they reportedly crossed the river in a plastic boat.

 The group began to walk but the respondent was quickly left behind.
 He recounted, “I was walking slowly and I was a bit fat.
 They didn’t want anyone that would slow them down so they started making excuses by telling me that they would go to Bulgaria and we weren’t taking the same road…They left me there alone and walked faster than me and I lost them.”